department-of-veterans-affairs/vets-design-system-documentation/src/_components/url-standards/redirects.md

 ---
-# Do NOT Edit layout
-layout: default
+layout: component

-#Page info: Edit these items below
 title: Redirects
 permalink: /components/url-standards/redirects
 has-parent: /components/url-standards/
+intro-text: A URL redirect forwards both visitors and search engines to a different URL than the one requested.
+Teams should implement a redirect or request a redirect whenever they change a URL or remove a page.
 anchors:
   - anchor: Usage
   - anchor: Redirect requests and implementation process
 ---

-# Redirects

-A URL redirect forwards both visitors and search engines to a different URL than the one requested.
-Teams should implement a redirect or request a redirect whenever they change a URL or remove a page.

 **A redirect serves 2 purposes:**
 1. It protects the Veteran's experience by making sure they are sent to a valid destination page rather than receiving a 404 (page not found) error